ppy/osu-wiki/wiki/Glossary/en.md

 A bit rate is the number of bits per second that can be transmitted along a digital network.

 This means that a *higher bit rate* will generally mean *higher quality* (but bigger file size).
-On-the-other-hand, a *lower bit rate* will generally mean *lower quailty* (but smaller file size).
+Whereas, a *lower bit rate* will generally mean *lower quailty* (but smaller file size).

-Bit rates typically range from 96 Kbps (kilobytes per second) to 320 Kbps.
+Bit rates typically range from 96 KBps (kilobytes per second) to 320 KBps.
 This is quite a wide range that music can use.
-However, the [ranking criteria](/wiki/Ranking_Criteria) explicitly states that all music files must range from **128 Kbps - 192 Kbps**.
+However, the [ranking criteria](/wiki/Ranking_Criteria) explicitly states that all music files must range from **128 KBps - 192 KBps**.

 You can usually check to see the audio file's bit rate by checking the file properties of that file.
-Another way to check is whether or not [AiMod](/wiki/Beatmap_Editor/AiMod/) throws an error saying that the audio file's bit rate is too big.
+Another way to check is whether or not [AiMod](/wiki/AiMod) says that the audio file's bit rate is too big.
 If either appears to be true, this means that you will have to lower the bitrate.
+A few methods on re-encoding audio can be found at [Audio Editing](/wiki/Audio_Editing).

 ### BG

 BG is short for _background_.
 BG refers to the background image and/or video of a beatmap.
-Inside a beatmap folder, "BG" is usually the name for the background image.
+Inside a beatmap folder, BG is usually the name for the background image.

 ### BPM

 BPM is short for _Beats Per Minute_.
 It represents the number of whole beats in a minute.

-Higher BPM music may be associated with higher approach rates and vice versa.
+Higher BPM music may be associated with a higher [approach rate](/wiki/approach_rate) value and vice versa.

 ### Break